-They have been selected carefully to represent the mix of urban settings around Europe and cover the whole spectrum of “green urban management”.
-Rich large metropolitan conglomerates, which anyway have enough own resources to establish environmental plans, have been avoided in order to ensure that the ICARUS approach captures variable, yet realistic intervention scenarios that are relevant for the vast majority (> 80%) of the urban population in the EU.
-The selection was made also on geo-demographic criteria so that the variable socio-economic dynamics across the EU can be clearly captured and taken into account.
+They were selected carefully to represent the mix of urban settings around Europe and cover the whole spectrum of “green urban management”.
+Rich large metropolitan conglomerates, which anyway have enough own resources to establish environmental plans, were avoided in order to ensure that the ICARUS approach captured various, yet realistic intervention scenarios that are relevant for the vast majority (> 80%) of the urban population in the EU.
+The selection was made also on geo-demographic criteria so that the variable socio-economic dynamics across the EU could be clearly captured and taken into account.

 The cities involved cover a wide range of environmental problems as well as of several countermeasures to reduce air pollution and carbon footprint already adopted or planned.
 Stuttgart, Milan, Athens and Thessaloniki have severe air pollution problems due to high emissions mainly from industrial, transport and domestic heating sectors in some cases worsened by unfavourable climate characteristics (i.e. Milan and Stuttgart).
 Other cities suffered mainly in the past from heavy air pollution (i.e. Brno and Ljubljana), which in recent years has been partly faced due to effective policy decisions.